1.1 Except to the extent expressly provided otherwise, in this Agreement:

 15.9 Neither party shall be liable to the other party in respect of any special, indirect or consequential loss or damage.

-15.10 The liability of each party to the other party under this Agreement in respect of any event or series of related events shall not exceed the greater of:
+15.10 Subject to Clause 15.11 below, the liability of each party to the other party under this Agreement in respect of any event or series of related events shall not exceed the greater of:

 (a) £100,000; and